 Note: Delaware does not test on biosolids so if you plan to write Nutrient Management Plans for biosolids in another state, you should take the Nutrient Management exam in that state.

 Step 3: Pay a $100 fee to Delaware Department of Agriculture annually.
 This fee is only paid after passing the exam.

 Step 4: Maintain your certification by acquiring five hours of continuing education every year.
 Delaware Nutrient Consultants are also required to write a Nutrient Management Plan once every three years.

 There is a reciprocal agreement between the Delaware Department of Agriculture and the Maryland Department of Agriculture.
-If you are certified as a Nutrient Consultant in Maryland, you may seek reciprocity to become a Nutrient Consultant in Delaware.
 Nutrient Consultants who are certified in Maryland and in good standing with the Maryland Nutrient Management Program may seek reciprocity by attending Delaware Nutrient Management Certification Session I and submitting an application to the Delaware Department of Agriculture with a copy of their Maryland Nutrient Management Consultant Certificate.

 - Nutrient Consultant Checklist

 You should review and be familiar with the information in the Nutrient Management and the Soil and Water Management Competency Areas.

 - Nutrient Management Plan Checklist